Gethe/wow-ui-source/README.markdown

 #### Druids

+* Glyph of Focus: Now increases the damage done by Starfall by 10%, down from 20%.
 * Glyph of Mangle: This glyph now provides 10% increased damage done by Mangle instead of increasing the duration of the debuff.

 #### Mages